Skatteetaten/mokey/README.md

          }
      }

+In addition to this, we use a local repository for the gradlewrapper, so in order to use the gradlew command you need to change the distributionUrl in gradle-wrapper.properties to a public repo with the corresponding gradle version.

 ## How to run locally
  - Log into your OpenShift cluster with `oc`
  - Start the Main class